Bioterrorism Preparedness (California Department of Public Health)

 Includes many articles and issues on anthrax and other bioterrorism-related topics.

-U.S. Food and Drug Administration Counterterrorism Page
+U.S. Food and Drug Administration Counterterrorism and Emerging Threats

 Includes information on public health initiatives and preparedness, anthrax vaccine, food supply safety, and more.